Minnesota Reformer reporter struck by projectile during second day of protests for George Floyd

 Minnesota Reformer reporter Max Nesterak was shot with crowd-control ammunition while covering demonstrations in Minneapolis, Minnesota, on May 27, 2020.

 Police were attempting to reign in a second day of protests following the death of George Floyd, a Black man.
 Floyd died at a hospital on May 25, after an officer knelt on his neck during an arrest, ignoring Floyd's repeated exclamations that he could not breathe.
 A video of the arrest sparked widespread outrage, and protests began the following day in Minneapolis.

 On May 26, thousands of protestors gathered outside the convenience store where Floyd had been detained and at the Minneapolis Police Department's Third Precinct.
-That afternoon and evening, police clad in riot gear fired tear gas, flash bangs and less lethal rounds into the crowd, and some demonstrators built barricades and set fires.
-At least two journalists were also hit with crowd control ammunition that evening.
+That afternoon and evening, police clad in riot gear fired tear gas, flash-bang grenades and less-lethal rounds into the crowd and some demonstrators built barricades and set fires.

-Protesters took to streets again the following day.
+Protesters took to the streets again the following day.

 The Minneapolis Police Department did not immediately respond to the U.S. Press Freedom Tracker’s request for comment.

 The U.S. Press Freedom Tracker documents journalists being assaulted, arrested, struck by crowd-control ammunition or tear gas or who had their equipment damaged in the course of reporting.
 Find all incidents related to Black Lives Matter and anti-police brutality protests here.